entest-hai/data-lake-demo/README.md

 There are some key points

+- Add cdk exec role and iam user to be an admin in lake formation
 - Lake Formation underlying access control, register data, grant lake permision, grant data location
 - Glue crawler and and Glue data catalog
 - Glue ETL job with Spark under the hood (Glue Dyanmic Data Frame)